ton-blockchain/docs/docs/howto/pow-givers.md

 The aim of this text is to describe how to interact with Proof-of-Work Giver smart contracts to obtain TON Coins.
 We assume familiarity with the TON Blockchain LiteClient as explained in the `Getting Started`, and with the procedure required to compile the LiteClient and other software.
 For obtaining larger amount of TON Coins required for running a validator, we also assume acquaintance with the `Full Node` and `Validator` pages.
 You will also need a dedicated server powerful enough for running a Full Node in order to obtain the larger amount of TON Coins.
 Obtaining small amounts of TON Coins does not require a dedicated server and may be done in several minutes on a home computer.

-> Note that at the moment, due to the large number of miners, large resources are required for any mining
+> Note that at the moment, due to a large number of miners, large resources are required for any mining

 ## 1. Proof-of-Work Giver smart contracts

-In order to prevent a small number of malicious parties to collect all TON Coins, a special kind of "Proof-of-Work Giver" smart contracts have been deployed in the masterchain of the network.
+In order to prevent a small number of malicious parties to collect all TON Coins, a special kind of "Proof-of-Work Giver" smart contract have been deployed in the masterchain of the network.
 The addresses of these smart contacts are:

 Small givers (deliver from 10 to 100 TON Coins every several minutes):